pachyderm/pachyderm/doc/docs/2.1.x/concepts/pipeline-concepts/job.md

     For more information, see [Datum Processing States](../../../concepts/pipeline-concepts/datum/datum-processing-states/).

 ## Inspect Job
-The `pachctl inspect job <pipeline>@<jobID>` command enables you to view detailed information about a specific job in a given pipeline (state, number of datums processed/failed/skipped, data downloaded, uploaded, process time, image used etc...).
+The `pachctl inspect jobs <pipeline>@<jobID>` command enables you to view detailed information about a specific (sub)job in a given pipeline (state, number of datums processed/failed/skipped, data downloaded, uploaded, process time, image:tag used to transform your data, etc...).
+Along with checking the logs, it is especially useful when troubleshooting a failed job.

 !!! example
     Add a `--raw` flag to output a detailed JSON version of the job.